grame-cncm/faustdoc/src/manual/syntax.md

 Please note that the `':'` sign used here is just a visual separator, it is not the sequential composition operator.

-The multiplication can be replaced by any other circuit with at most two inputs, and exactly one output.
-For example, one could write:
+To indicate that the modulation signal should be added, instead of multiplied, one could write:

 ```
 ["Wet": + -> freeverb]
 ```

-to indicate that the modulation signal will be added (instead of multiplied) to the `"Wet"` signal.

-The only constraint on the modulation circuit is that it must have only one output and at most two inputs.
-We can therefore have `0->1`, `1->1`, or `2->1` circuits.
+Multiplications and addition are examples of  `2->1` modulators, but two other types are allowed: `0->1` and `1->1`.

+##### Modulators with no inputs

-A `0->1` modulator being a circuit with no inputs, the target widget is removed from the user interface.
-Let says that we want to remove the `"Damp"` slider and replace it with the constant `0.5`, we can write:
+Modulators with no inputs `0->1` completely replace the target widget (it won't appear anymore in the user interface).
+Let's say that we want to remove the `"Damp"` slider and replace it with the constant `0.5`, we can write:

 ```
 ["Damp": 0.5 -> freeverb]
 ```

+##### Modulators with one input

-A `1->1` modulator transforms the signal produced by the widget without external input.
+A `1->1` modulator transforms the signal produced by the widget without the help of an external input.
 Our previous example could be written as:

 ```
 ["Wet": *(lfo(10, 0.5)) -> freeverb]
 ```

-If `lfo` had its own user interface, it would be added to the freeverb interface, at the same level as the `"Wet"` slider.
+If `lfo` had its user interface, it would be added to the freeverb interface, at the same level as the `"Wet"` slider.

+##### Modulators with two inputs

-Finally, a `2->1` modulator is a circuit with two inputs, like `*`.
-Its first input is connected to the signal produced by the widget, the second one is the modulation input.
-Only `2->1` circuits create additional inputs.
-As we already seen, our example could be written as:
+Modulators with two inputs, like `*` or `+`, are used to combine the signal produced by the target widget with an external signal.
+The first input is connected to the widget, the second one is connected to the external signal.
+As we have already seen, our example could be written as:

 ```
 lfo(10, 0.5), _, _ : ["Wet": * -> freeverb]
 ```

-The main difference with the previous case is that if `lfo` had its own user interface, it would be added outside of the `freeverb` interface.
+The main difference with the previous case is that if `lfo` had a user interface, it would be added outside of the freeverb interface.
+Please note that only `2->1` modulators result in additional inputs.

 Here is a complete example: